The Cell (film): Artistic influences

 Some of the scenes in The Cell are inspired by works of art.
 A scene in which a horse is split into sections by falling glass panels was inspired by the works of British artist Damien Hirst.
 The film also includes scenes based on the work of other late 20th century artists, including Odd Nerdrum, H. R. Giger and the Brothers Quay.
 Tarsem—who began his career directing music videos such as En Vogue's "Hold On" and R.E.M.'s "Losing My Religion"—drew upon such imagery for Stargher's dream sequences.
-In particular, he was influenced by videos directed by Mark Romanek, such as "Closer" and "The Perfect Drug" by Nine Inch Nails, "Bedtime Story" by Madonna, and the many videos that Floria Sigismondi directed for Marilyn Manson.
-During a scene, Jennifer Lopez falls asleep watching a film; the film is Fantastic Planet.
+In particular, it has been speculated that he was influenced by videos directed by Mark Romanek, such as "Closer" and "The Perfect Drug" by Nine Inch Nails, "Bedtime Story" by Madonna, and the many videos that Floria Sigismondi directed for Marilyn Manson.
+During a scene, Jennifer Lopez's character falls asleep watching a film; the film is Fantastic Planet (1973).

 In the scene where Catherine talks with Carl while he is "cleaning" his first victim, the scenery resembles the music video "Losing My Religion" by R.E.M.
-The scene where Peter Novak first enters the mind of Carl Stargher, and is confronted by three women with open mouths to the sky is based on the painting Dawn by Norwegian painter Odd Nerdrum.
-The scene when Catherine Deane is chasing Carl through a stone hallway, right before she enters the room with the horse, is based on a painting by H. R. Giger called "Schacht".
+The scene where Peter Novak first enters the mind of Carl Stargher, and is confronted by three women with mouths open to the sky, is based on the painting Dawn by Norwegian painter Odd Nerdrum.
+The scene when Catherine is chasing Carl through a stone hallway, right before she enters the room with the horse, is based on the H. R. Giger painting "Schacht".

-A psychiatrist entering the dreams of an insane patient in order to take control of the dreams and so to cure the patient's mind (this being a very risky attempt, because the insanity may prevail during such "neuro-participatory therapy") was described in the novella He Who Shapes (1965) by Roger Zelazny, but the film Dreamscape (1984), subsequently developed from Zelazny's basic idea, had a completely different plot.
+In addition to its surreal artistic images, the film also features a number of religious motifs, including Catherine Deane appearing as a figure that resembles Virgin Mary in the film's climactic sequence.
+Singh responded to criticism of the costume by stating that he had not intended it to appear as the Virgin Mary, but rather as a Brazilian water goddess: "You need to look at her costume the way Indian truck drivers would.
+They have drawings of gods and goddesses on the backs of matchboxes, and they really kitsch them up, and that was my model.
+Someone did say she looks like a nun, and I thought, well, if she does, it’s not necessarily a bad thing.
+I’m not saying anything derogatory in that scene."
+Singh did concede that the sequence in which Agent Peter Novak has his intestines wound out of his abdomen was inspired by torture methods used during the Catholic Spanish Inquisition.

+Release

+New Line Cinema released The Cell in the United States on August 18, 2000.
+It premiered in Australia on November 13, 2000, and in Germany on November 23, 2000.